syncd010/AoC2023/README.md

 An easy day, with a bit of high school math.
 The distance traveled is given by the function d(t) = t(T - t), where T is the race time, so we want all solutions for d(t) > D, where D is the given distance.
 This is a quadratic equation and solving it gives the interval (min_t, max_t) where the traveled distance is greater than D. To get the integer values on that interval calculate ceil(max_t) - floor(min_t) - 1.

 ## [Day 7](https://adventofcode.com/2023/day/7)
+Today wasn't challenging, but it took some work.
+For part one the relevant issue is to order the hands according to the rules, to sort them posteriorly.
+To order them we need to calculate:
+- The type of the hand, which is done by checking how many different cards there are, and from there discover which type it is, assigning an appropriate value;
+- For hands of the same type, use an auxiliary variable equal to the hand, with `AKQJT` substituted by chars in lexicographic order, so that we can later simply compare 2 strings to order them;
+For part two we need to deal with jokers when determining the hand type.
+Jokers are repeatedly substituted by other cards in the hand, creating new "concrete" hands without the jokers, and the type is the maximum value of the "concrete" hands.
+No optimization is done here, all possible hands are created.

 ## [Day 8](https://adventofcode.com/2023/day/8)